Lead exposure from hobbies

-Working in a lead-related industry or hobby can also put your family at risk of lead exposure.
-Lead-contaminated dust from your workplace or hobby space can attach to your clothes, shoes, hair, skin, work gear and other personal items, which can readily transfer into your vehicle and onto surfaces in your home.
+These hobbies can increase your risk of exposure to lead, as well as put your family at risk.
+Lead-contaminated dust from your hobby can attach to your clothes, shoes, hair, skin, and personal items, and readily transfer into your vehicle and onto surfaces in your home.
 This transfer is known as take-home lead.
 If your hobby area is on your property, such as a shed, then your family and pets can be exposed to lead contaminated dust or lead fumes if they enter the hobby area.